Medical questions & health advice by board certified doctors

-"What is nerve fatigue?
+"What is nerve fatigue?"

 I've been doing some reading online and it looks like I have a condition people call 'nerve fatigue' that explains the odd symptoms I've had over the last few years.
 I don't understand what nerve fatigue is, though.
 What causes this?
 How can I treat it?

 It may be a term used to describe the effects of other diseases that cause problems with nerve transmissions to and from your body and your brain.
 Examples of such diseases would be multiple sclerosis, Guillian Barre syndrome, and amyotrophic, lateral sclerosis.
 These are diseases of nerve transmission where you may feel numb, tingly, or have the inability to move a part of the body.
 Nerve fatigue may be used to describe fibromyalgia and chronic fatigue syndrome, two separate conditions that often come together.
 Fibromyalgia is a syndrome of chronic joint and muscle aches and chronic fatigue syndrome is the feeling of always being tired for no apparent reason.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can take a detailed history of your symptoms and perform a thorough physical exam.
 Perhaps you can get some answers that will help explain some of your symptoms and you can get treatment if needed if necessary.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.